bernabe9/render-it/README.md

 - Zero config required in the client side.
 - Works with any server language.
 - Works with any JavaScript library or framework.
-- Render just what you need.
+- Just render what you need.
-- Does not depend on Webpack
+- Does not depend on Webpack.

 Just create a task to generate the static pages!